RIF-Robotics/pytorch-development/README.md

 # About

 Setup a Docker container with the correct PyTorch environment.
-This setup allows developers to use theri favorite text editor to write code on their host while leveraging the power of PyTorch from inside the container's environment.
+This setup allows developers to use their favorite text editor to write code on their host while leveraging the power of PyTorch from inside the container's environment.

 Pull down any project on your host machine with `vcs` and docker will take care